emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/17-vector-raster-integration.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Extract Raster Height Values For Plot Locations
+## Challenge 2: Extract Raster Height Values For Plot Locations

 1) Use the plot locations object (`plot_locations_sp_HARV`) to extract an average tree height for the area within 20m of each vegetation plot location